Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding

-Third, TGNet can learn large-scale dataset (SEO-taxi) successfully.
-SEO-taxi dataset has 12.5 times larger regions and 3 times longer period than NYC datasets.
-TGNet can learn SEO-taxi dataset only by increasing the number of hidden neurons in each layer.
-However, to the best of our effort, we fail to train other deep learning baselines from SEO-taxi dataset.
+\textbf{On Large-scale Dataset } SEO-taxi dataset has 12.5 times larger regions and 3 times longer period than NYC datasets.
+TGNet can learn SEO-taxi dataset only by increasing the number of hidden neurons in each layer, but, to the best our effort, we fail to train the compared models with deep learning (STResNet, DMVST-Net, and STDN) on SEO-taxi dataset.
+We accept the failure training of compared models, because they were not validated on large-scale datasets in their own works \cite{zhang2017deep,yao2018modeling,yao2018deep} and the numbers of trainable parameters are excessively large as NYC datasets' sample number (1,523) and shape ($10\times 20$).
 Simple and efficient model architecture is compelling to generalize from the scale of datasets.

-We conducted a series of ablation studies on the effectiveness of proposed methods.
-Baseline model with graph networks outperforms a recent deep learning model (DMVST-Net), which uses convolutional and recurrent layers and graph embedding.
-STDN adds long-term histories and attention method on DMVST-Net for temporally recurrent patterns.
-When we consider the performance gains of STDN from DMVST-Net and the increase of the number of trainable parameters, temporal-guided embedding is more efficient way to improve forecasting results instead of long-term histories.
-Temporal-guided embedding is a simple implementation, but also gives performance gains on all datasets.
-Adding drop-off volumes can also improve forecasting results.
-These results show that our proposed methods have effectiveness on capture complex spatiotemporal patterns in demand.